 Signal Shadowing (A-1.2)

-Editor's Note: refer to overshadow attack [23].
+NOTE: refer to overshadow attack [23].

 B.2.1.3 Message attacks

 Message attacks (A-1.3): By setting up a fake gNB, the attacker is able to spoof, replay, and tamper with control messages and data plane traffic under its control.
 The attack starts by spoofing or replaying MIB/SIB1.